TomoGuide/TomoGuide.github.io/docs/03-tutorial/06-check-hand/index.md

 At high resolution, you will also notice that DNA, RNA or alpha helices in proteins have the wrong pitch.

-Getting the handedness wrong can easily happened if you use the wrong tilt axis at the import step.
-One easy fix if you notice that the handedness is wrong, is to change the sign of the tilt axis used.
+Getting the handedness wrong can easily happen if you use the wrong tilt axis at the import step.
+One easy fix if you notice that the handedness is wrong, is to change the sign of the tilt axis used (or more precisely, rotate by 180°).

 ## Checking the handedness of your tomograms